thewca/wca-regulations/wca-regulations.md

     - 1g1) A score taker is responsible for compiling results.
     - 1g2) Changes to the result on a score sheet are only permitted at the discretion of the WCA Delegate.
 - 1h) Competitors in the same round of an event may be divided into groups.
     - 1h1) Scramblers and judges for a round should not scramble for/judge competitors in their own group before they have finished all of their attempts for the round.
-They may scramble for/judge competitors in their own group at the discretion of the WCA Delegate, but the organization team must ensure that scramblers and judges cannot see any scramble sequences for their attempts that they have not attempted yet.
+They may scramble for/judge competitors in their own group at the discretion of the WCA Delegate, but the organisation team must ensure that scramblers and judges cannot see any scramble sequences for their attempts that they have not attempted yet.
 - 1j) All officials may compete in the competition.
-- 1k) Officials may serve multiple roles (e.g. organization team, WCA Delegate, judge, score taker, scrambler).
+- 1k) Officials may serve multiple roles (e.g. organisation team, WCA Delegate, judge, score taker, scrambler).

 ## <article-2><competitors><competitors> Article 2: Competitors